alanyu108/Simple-Pokemon/README.md

 ## Setup

-Use `pip` to install the required packages listed in `requirements.txt`.
-Then run
+Install the latest version of python on your machine and run

 ```bash
 python pokemon_game.py